haydenbleasel/ultracite/README.md

 <hr />

-Harmony is a unified, strict editor configuration for modern React apps, designed to work seamlessly together and enforce hyper-strict syntax rules as you type to help you write bulletproof code.
-By default it supports React and Typescript, but also contains support for Tailwind as well as particular frameworks, such as Next.js and React Native / Expo.
+Harmony is an ESLint config for modern TypeScript apps.
+It's designed to be used with [Prettier](https://prettier.io/) and [Stylelint](https://stylelint.io/).
+It is incredibly opinionated and strict, enforcing the maximum amount of type safety and code quality through ESLint rules and TypeScript compiler options.
+It is designed for [Next.js](https://nextjs.org/) apps, but can be used with any TypeScript project, such as [React Native](https://reactnative.dev/) or [Node.js](https://nodejs.org/).

 By default, Harmony combines with pre-defined rulesets for [ESLint](https://eslint.org/), as well as: